wangcatalpax/In-XDU/README.md

 # In-XDU
-When i was in XDU
+When I was in XDU